kiad4631/Persian-Document-Classification/README.md

   "export_caffe2_path": "/tmp/model.caffe2.predictor"
 }
 ```
-And you should change it to this for:
+And you should change it to this:
 ```
 {
   "version": 8,